XT-6 magnetyzery do silników - BENZYNA + POWIETRZE

 Specification: XT-6 magnetizer magnetyzery do silników - BENZYNA + POWIETRZE

-- Significant importance in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical apparatus and other highly developed apparatuses.
+- Significant importance in modern technologies – find application in computer drives, electric motors, medical apparatus or very modern machines.

 Disadvantages of neodymium magnets: